magopian/blog/src/making-a-pong-game-in-elm-4.md

 Another way would have been to keep being subscribed to the key events even during the pause, but that wouldn't have been sufficient: during the pause we don't subscribe to the animation frame events anymore, and as such our "game loop" is on pause, and we don't update anything anymore.
+So even though we'd be registering the key presses, the paddles wouldn't be moving, which would be confusing.

 So instead of changing the subscription, we'd have to do a `case` on the `GameStatus` when updating the ball, and only update it while there's no